andrebrogard/katacoda-scenarios/datadog-tutorial/step2.md

 `cd /root/code/tutorialApp/`{{execute}}

+## The application
+The application is a nodejs express app, it exposes a to-do rest api at /api/todo and a minimal interface at '/' where you can interact with the application.
+The API supports GET, POST and DELETE of todos.
+In the background it uses a mongodb instance.

+We deploy both of these using docker and docker-compose.

+While this tutorial does not require knowledge of nodejs/express, mongodb or docker it is beneficial if the reader is familiar with the technologies to understand several steps.

-## Deploy the app and observe the traffic
+## Deploy the app

+Deploy the application by clicking below.
-Deploy the application.
-The compose file will start a nodejs app and a mongodb instance.
+What the command does is that the compose file will start a nodejs app and a mongodb instance.

 `docker-compose up -d`{{execute}}

-To see the to-do application UI running, follow this link.
-The underlying API supports GET, POST and DELETE of todos.
+To see the to-do application UI running, follow this link:

 https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com

+## Simulate users
 To simulate user activity, we have written a very simple bot that randomly interacts with the API.
 It will call the API every 500 ms.

-Run the bot by clikcing below.
+Run the bot by clicking below.

 `docker run --network=host -d --env INTERVAL_MS=500 --name todo_bot brogard/simple_datadog_tutorial_user_bot`{{execute}}

+## Observe the traffic

 We can observe the logs of the application by running: